mojotech/scrivener/README.md

 You may also want to call `paginate` with a params map along with your query.
 If provided with a params map, Scrivener will use the values in the keys `"page"` and `"page_size"` before using any configured defaults.

-See [Scrivener.HTML](https://github.com/mgwidmann/scrivener_html) for generating HTML output using Bootstrap or other frameworks.
-For API pagination see [Scrivener.Headers](https://github.com/doomspork/scrivener_headers).

 ## Example

 ```elixir